Galavec/javaExercises/README.md

 - Obtain IP and name of a domain.
 (GetIpAndDomainName)
 - Check if an entered number is even or odd.
 (OddOrEvenNumber)
 - Check if an entered number is positive or negative.
 (PositiveOrNegativeNumber)
+- Check if a number is between a range.
+(CheckTheNumberBetweenRange)

 ## Commands or process to execute file:
 1. Compile: javac fileName.java